-You may continue to register for and receive our email newsletters without signing up for Unlimited Digital Access.
-The newsletter itself does not count toward your monthly story limit, but any stories you click on from your email to the site will be counted.
+You may continue to register for and receive our email newsletters without signing up for Unlimited (Full) Digital Access.
+The newsletter itself does not count toward your free article limit, but any stories you click on from your email to the site will be counted.
 Visit the newsletters page to register for additional newsletters.

 Managing your online profile

 How do I make changes to my account or get additional account assistance?